-When a subgrantee contracts for work or services, the following is required:
+When a subrecipient contracts for work or services, the following is required:

-- 1. All contractual services must be obtained through an approved procurement method.
-Proof of a valid procurement method must be supplied upon completion of contract. - 2.
-All consultant and contractual services shall be supported by written contracts signed by all parties stating the services to be performed, the rate of compensation, and the length of time over which the services will be provided. - 3.
+- 1. All contractual services must be obtained through a procurement method.
+Verification of this method must be supplied upon ratification of the contract. - 2.
+All consultant and contractual services shall be supported by written contracts, signed by all parties, stating the services to be performed, rate of compensation, and length of time over which the services will be provided. - 3.
 A copy of all written contracts for contractual or consultant services shall be attached in IntelliGrants to the grant file upon their ratification.

-- 4. Payments shall be supported by documentation outlining the services rendered, date(s) of service, and cost of service. - 5.
+- 4. Payments shall be supported by statements outlining the services rendered, date of service, and cost of service. - 5.
 Any consultant costs exceeding the allowable rate (maximum of \$81.25 per hour or \$650 per day) will not be allowed.